-Hannah was a member of the Becket Fund legal team that secured victories in key U.S. Supreme Court religious liberty cases, including Holt v.
+Hannah was a member of the Becket legal team that secured victories in key U.S. Supreme Court religious liberty cases, including Holt v.
 Hobbs, 574 U.S. ___ (Jan.
 20, 2015), where a unanimous Court held in an opinion authored by Justice Alito that the Religious Land Use and Institutionalized Persons Act requires prison officials to accommodate peaceful expressions of religious devotion; Burwell v.
-Hobby Lobby 134 S. Ct.
+Hobby Lobby, 134 S. Ct.
 2751 (June 30, 2014), where the Court held in a 5-4 opinion authored by Justice Alito that family-owned businesses enjoy religious liberty rights under the Religious Freedom Restoration Act and that the HHS mandate violated the Act; and Hosanna-Tabor Evangelical Lutheran Church and School v.
 EEOC, 132 S. Ct.
 694 (2012), where a unanimous Court held in an opinion authored by Chief Justice Roberts that the “ministerial exception” under the First Amendment protects a church’s right to choose its own ministers.

-Hannah also contributed to the Becket Fund’s Supreme Court filings in Little Sisters of the Poor v.
+Hannah contributed to Becket's Supreme Court filings in Little Sisters of the Poor v.
+Burwell (2015); Houston Baptist University v.
+Burwell (2015); Stormans v.
+Wiesman (2015); Michigan Catholic Conference v.
+Burwell (2015); Obergefell v.
+Hodges (2015); University of Notre Dame v.
+Burwell (2014); Wheaton College v.
+Burwell, 134 S. Ct.
+2806 (2014); Little Sisters of the Poor v.
 Sebelius, 134 S. Ct.
-1022 (Jan.
-24, 2014); Wheaton College v.
-Burwell, 134 S. Ct.
-2806 (July 3, 2014); Bronx Household of Faith v.
+1022 (2014); Bronx Household of Faith v.
 New York City Board of Education (2014), Elmbrook School District v.
 Doe (2014), Big Sky Colony v.
 Montana Department of Labor and Industry (2013), Sossamon v.
 Texas (2011), Arizona Christian School Tuition Association v.
 Winn (2011), Bronx Household of Faith v.
 New York City Board of Education (2011), Utah Highway Patrol Association v.
 American Atheists (2011), Christian Legal Society v.
 Martinez (2010), and Salazar v.
 Buono (2010).